dvelazquez1282/netberry-tasks-manager/README.md

 - Create a template component for the modals
 - Create a abstract class for the forms (with new, edit, save and update methods)
 - Implemente a privilege services (methods by profile and by specific privilege)
+- Add noty plugin for message notifications (success operation and erros)